Wednesday, February 6, 2013

 Review

 To be blunt, I have never been quite a fan of movies that include people affected by a disability like autism.
 RAIN MAN was one of the few films I watched that dealt with the subject.
 Not only was the story heartwarming and sad, but it had some comedic twists.
 The acting of Dustin Hoffman for the character of Raymond Babbitt was great.
-The other things I appreciated about this film include Tom Cruise for his performance as the fast-talking hustler Charlie and the terrific music score by Hans Zimmer.
+The other things I appreciated about this film include Tom Cruise's performance as the fast-talking hustler Charlie and the terrific music score by Hans Zimmer.
 My favourite moment in the movie is when Charlie plays card-counting with Raymond in blackjack.

 Star rating: (4/5) Good Movie